vjbollavarapu/modulyn-community/WEB3_TECHNICAL_IMPLEMENTATION.md

     const networkId = await this.web3.eth.net.getId();
     const networkConfig = this.getNetworkConfig(networkId);

-    this.contracts.tidyGenERP = new this.web3.eth.Contract(
+    this.contracts.ModulynERP = new this.web3.eth.Contract(
-      TidyGenERP_ABI,
+      ModulynERP_ABI,
-      networkConfig.contracts.tidyGenERP
+      networkConfig.contracts.ModulynERP
     );

-    this.contracts.tidyGenToken = new this.web3.eth.Contract(
+    this.contracts.ModulynToken = new this.web3.eth.Contract(
-      TidyGenToken_ABI,
+      ModulynToken_ABI,
-      networkConfig.contracts.tidyGenToken
+      networkConfig.contracts.ModulynToken
     );

     this.contracts.assetNFT = new this.web3.eth.Contract(